jasjotp/gpt-from-scratch/README.md

 ```
 This will train the GPT-like model on the provided dataset using the hyperparameters set in bigram.py and generate the next predicted text in output.txt.

+💡 Tip: If you are using a GPU, you can increase or tune the hyperparameters (e.g., n_embed, n_layer, block_size, batch_size) to achieve a lower loss and much more coherent text generation results.

 ---

 ## **References**